 Grooming and Maintenance

-Once established, S. arachnoideum requires little to no maintenance.
+Once established, S. arachnoideum hens and chicks require little to no maintenance.

-Its fibrous root system holds the soil in place even when grown in vertical plantations.
+Its fibrous root system holds the soil in place even when grown in vertical plantings.

 At the end of the flowering season, the plant needs to be deadheaded.

 The matured and spent rosettes and blooms should be carefully removed in order to make room for new ones to grow.